 I am a Lecturer in Human Computer Interaction with the School of Computer Science and Insight Centre for Data Analytics at University College Dublin.
-My research has a strong interdisciplinary focus, with the overall goal of designing, developing and understanding computer systems that help to address important societal challenges, in particular future healthcare and sustainability challenges.
+My research has a strong interdisciplinary focus, with the overall goal of understanding and developing computer systems that help to address important societal challenges.
 My current research has several broad themes:

 - Health technologies: I have projects investigating the use of online support, games and mobile devices in mental health interventions.
 I also lead the user-centred design activities for SPHERE, a large interdisciplinary research collaboration focused on smart healthcare, based at the University of Bristol.

 - Crowdsourcing and information visualisation: Other projects are investigating crowdsourcing and visualisation to support environmental activism and maritime navigation.

 My research page provides further detail of ongoing research projects.